 What brought them from despair to hope was the power of reminiscence.
 The angel continued speaking to the women, “Remember what he told you when he was still in Galilee.”

 Now these women had many things they could have remembered.
 Mary Magdalene could remember the moment that Jesus restored her to sanity.
 Joanna had been there when he fed the 5,000.
 They even could remember the time a little over week ago that when Jesus brought Lazarus from the dead.
 But the angel does not tell them to remember miracles as if that is the answer to their perplexity.
 The angel tells him to remember what Jesus said.
 Specifically, they are to remember what Jesus said about his own death and resurrection.
-Three times in the gospel of Luke Jesus had predicted that he would be handed over to sinners and be crucified, an on the third day rise again and the angel repeats these word to the women now.
+Three times in the gospel of Luke Jesus had predicted that he would be handed over to sinners and be crucified, and on the third day rise again

 When we are faced with perplexing situations we don’t need new experiences to figure it out; we need old words.
 Have you ever had a time when you couldn’t figure something out?
 Perhaps a strained relationship with a friend or a family member?
 But then you remember something they said, something that didn’t make any sense at the time but now proves to be the key you have been searching for all along.
 At that moment something clicks and suddenly it all makes sense.
 That’s what’s happening here.